General

 You may not have been calling it modular arithmetic, but you've been doing these kinds of calculations since you learnt to tell the time (look again at those equations and think about adding hours).

 Formally, "calculating time" is described by the theory of congruences.
-We say that two integers are congruent modulo m if a ≡ b mod m.
+We say that two integers are congruent modulo m if $a \equiv b \mod m$.

 Calculate the following integers:

-The solution is the smaller of the two integers.
+The solution is the smaller of the two integers, $(x, y)$, you obtained after reducing by the modulus.

 You must be logged in to submit your flag.